Welcome to Audrey Journal, a platform for performing arts audiences in Sydney and beyond.

 Audrey lives in cyberspace but has been dreamed up on the land of the Gadigal people of the Eora Nation.
 We pay our respects to elders past, present and emerging.

 Elissa is a career arts journalist and editor.
 She began as a cadet reporter at The Age, writing features for Rolling Stone in her spare time before joining Rolling Stone as deputy editor.
 Later, as editor, she took the iconic music magazine to its highest circulation in its 30-year history.
-Elissa then embarked on a freelance career, become one of the Sydney Morning Herald’s leading freelance arts writers.
-In late 2017 she co-created a new Sydney-based arts website, Audrey Journal, which now absorbs all of her time.
-And then some.
+Elissa then embarked on a freelance career, becoming one of the Sydney Morning Herald’s leading freelance arts writers.
+She now works as a media advisor in the tertiary education sector.